osteele/matrix-archive/README.md

 ### Import Messages

-`pipenv run import_messages.py` imports the messages into the database.
+`pipenv run import` imports the messages into the database.

 ### Export Messages

-`pipenv run export_messages.py filename.html` exports a text, HTML, JSON, or YAML file.
+`pipenv run export filename.html` exports a text, HTML, JSON, or YAML file, depending on the name of `filename.html`.
 The file contains links to the image download URLs on the Matrix server.

 ### Download Images